 The Tailwaggers Club continued to expand and in 1960, Spiller’s Pet Food bought the club and registered it as a charitable trust (The Tailwaggers Club Trust) and began to administer funds to support animal welfare.

 From its beginning to end (in 1972), The Tailwaggers Club provided a legacy that The Tailwaggers Foundation is proud to have picked-up and carried forward.

 OUR BOARD OF DIRECTORS

 PRESIDENT AND FOUNDER Todd Warner opened Tailwaggers Pet Food and Supplies in 2003.
-In 2006, he expended his Hollywood business by opening Tailwashers Grooming Salon, and by 2010 quickly grew to a second location in West Hollywood.
+In 2006, he expanded his Hollywood business by opening Tailwashers Grooming Salon, and by 2010 quickly grew to a second location in West Hollywood.
+Today, Tailwaggers Food and Supplies spans 3 stores and another opening up soon in Palm Springs.
 Because of his commitment to animal welfare, Todd has used his company as a resource to support many local dog and cat rescues.
 To this end, Tailwaggers & Tailwashers has helped place over 2,000 rescued dogs and cats.

-HONORARY BOARD MEMBER Emma Parker Bowles‘s unwavering commitment to creatures large and small has always put her on the front lines of animal rescue.
-She has been an ongoing volunteer for Dogs Without Borders and LA Animal rescue.
+BOARD MEMBER Emma Parker Bowles has an unwavering commitment to creatures large and small, dedicating her time on the front lines.
+She has been an ongoing volunteer for Dogs Without Borders and LA Animal Rescue.